-In order to invoke YARA you'll need two things: a file with the rules you want to use (either in source code or compiled form) and the target to be scanned.
+In order to invoke YARA you'll need two things: a file with the rules you want to use and the target to be scanned.
 The target can be a file, a folder, or a process.

 yara [OPTIONS] RULES_FILE TARGET